jgrande/quickpass/README.md

 ### Build The XPI Package

 After running the add-on, and once you're happy with the changes you've made, you can assemble your code into a new XPI package.
-Doing that is very easy too:
+Doing so is very easy too:

     cfx xpi

-You can then install your version of the add-on in the same way you did with any XPI package.
+You can then install your version of the add-on in the same way you did with the official XPI package.